aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 ```bash
 /path/to/python/interpreter /path/to/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/scripts/win_loss_data_prep.py
 ```
 This process may take several hours due to API call limits and the large volume of data being requested.
-However, the data is already saved in the `csv_data_file` folder, so this step can be skipped.
+However, the data is already saved in the `csv_data_file` folder, so this step can be skipped unless you want to update the data set for new results.

 The following files in the `csv_data_files` folder are used to train the machine learning model containing the feature set for the model:
 - `2020-25_scheduleFrame.csv`